MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-FederatedDomainProof.md

 ## PARAMETERS

 ### -DomainName
-!!!
-Exchange Server 2010

-The DomainName parameter specifies the domain name for which the cryptographically secure string will be generated.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The DomainName parameter specifies the domain name for which the cryptographically secure string is generated.

 ```yaml
 Type: SmtpDomain